UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes:

-If you want to use the terminal to merge the branches you can type `git merge <branch>` to merge the commits from the `report` branch into the `main` branch.
-Remember that you have to be in the oposite branch
+If you want to use the terminal to merge the branches and you are currently working on the `main` branch, you can type `git merge <branch>` to merge the commits from the branch with the new feature into the `main` branch.
+In this slide, we merged in the changes of the branched named `report` into `main`.

 ---